An Honest Look for Homeowners

 You are paying for predictability.

 Quartz is consistent in color.
 It resists staining extremely well.
 It does not require sealing.
-It holds up to daily use without much thought.
+It holds up to daily use without much thought, making it one of the most reliable low maintenance countertops available.

-For many homeowners, that mental relief alone is worth the cost.
+For many homeowners, that mental relief alone is worth the cost of quartz countertops.

 Is Quartz More Expensive Than Granite

 The mistake is assuming quartz always costs more.
-It depends on the specific stone, not the category.
+It depends on the specific stone, not the category, especially when comparing granite vs quartz countertops cost in real projects.

 Does Quartz Increase Home Value